Tyler Kliem

-Tyler J. Kliem (טײַלער קלײַם; born 2002) is an American Yiddishist, translator, and graphic designer.
+Tyler Itsik Kliem (טײַלער קלײַם; born 2002) is an American poet-translator, print designer, and Yiddishist.

 Early life and education

 Kliem was born in Camden, New Jersey in 2002 and raised in Hamilton Township, New Jersey.
 He is Ashkenazi Jewish.
-His mother is of Polish-Jewish descent.

-Kliem graduated from Nottingham High School in 2020.
-He graduated in 2024 from the University of Pennsylvania.
-Kliem was a Jewish Media Fellow for New Voices and Ayin Press, the latter in which he published Joseph Bovshover translations.
+Kliem graduated in 2024 from the University of Pennsylvania, studying with Kathryn Hellerstein.
+After graduation, he obtained a Fulbright grant to study the Yiddish avant-garde at the Heinrich Heine University Düsseldorf.

-He obtained a Fulbright Scholarship to study the Yiddish avant-garde at the Heinrich Heine University Düsseldorf.
+He is a current bibliography fellow at the Yiddish Book Center.